namcuongq/reflectgo/readme.md

-# Golang PE Loader - Protect us from AV and EDR
+# Golang PE Loader - Protect yourself from AV and EDR

 *** Only Support x64 ****

 Features:
 * Support zip with password
 * Support two modes: reflect or process
-* Support unHook dll by AV or EDR
+* Support unHooking dll by AV or EDR (reflect only)

 Common use cases:
 * Stealth and Stealth
+* Protect yourself away from protective measures

 ## How it works
 *** Mode Reflect or Process ****

 ### [Reflect] Execute .exe file from memory !!!

-- Read .exe file
+- Open .exe file
-- Parse pe file -> IMAGE_DOS_HEADER
+- Read IMAGE_DOS_HEADER
-- IMAGE_DOS_HEADER.E_lfanew -> IMAGE_NT_HEADERS
+- From IMAGE_DOS_HEADER.E_lfanew get IMAGE_NT_HEADERS
-- IMAGE_NT_HEADERS.OptionalHeader.ImageBase -> VirtualAlloc
+- Try to allocate a memory block of IMAGE_NT_HEADERS.OptionalHeader.ImageBase.SizeOfImage bytes at position IMAGE_NT_HEADERS.OptionalHeader.ImageBase
+      + if can't not allocate at position IMAGE_NT_HEADERS.OptionalHeader.ImageBase -> allocate at new localtion then update IMAGE_NT_HEADERS.OptionalHeader.ImageBase = new address
-- WriteMemory(IMAGE_NT_HEADERS.OptionalHeader.ImageBase, exe file, IMAGE_NT_HEADERS.OptionalHeader.SizeOfHeaders)
+- WriteMemory(IMAGE_NT_HEADERS.OptionalHeader.ImageBase, exe data, IMAGE_NT_HEADERS.OptionalHeader.SizeOfHeaders)
-- Write All Sections to memory
+- Parse section headers and Write All Sections to memory
 - Fix Imporrt table
-- Fix FixReloc Table
+      + resolved by loading the corresponding libraries
+- If the allocated memory block differs from IMAGE_NT_HEADERS.OptionalHeader.ImageBase -> Update RelocTable
 - Set RIP at IMAGE_NT_HEADERS.OptionalHeader.AddressOfEntryPoint
 - syscall or createThread